kencx/ansible-collection/README.md

 # Ansible Collection - kencx.ansible

+This collection contains roles and playbooks for bootstrapping my homelab and workstation.

 ## Roles
 - `security` provides basic hardening such as configuring `sudo`, SSH hardening, installing ufw and fail2ban